Jane Eyre (1973 TV series): Episode Four

+Episode Five

+Traveling 60 miles from Thornfield, Jane loses her belongings in her distracted state.
+Destitute, Jane arrives at the home of the Rivers family.
+There, using the name “Jane Elliott”, she meets St. John Rivers, a minister who takes her in with his sisters Diana and Mary.
+Rivers arranges for Jane to teach at a poor local school.
+Rivers sees Jane's signature “Jane Eyre” on a slip of paper.
+Making inquiries, he learns of Jane's past, including her time at Thornfield.
+Rivers informs Jane that her uncle, John Eyre, has died and left her his entire fortune.
+He informs her that John Eyre was also his uncle and that they are cousins.
+Jane declares that she will divide the inheritance equally among herself and her three cousins.
+Deeming her intelligent, hard-working, and fit to be his assistant in missionary work in India, Rivers offers to marry her.
+Jane cannot see herself as his wife, unloved, valued only for use in missionary work.
+As she struggles against Rivers's persistence, Jane imagines she hears Rochester calling out to her.
+She decides to go to Thornfield to determine the state of affairs.

+Jane finds Thornfield a ruin, destroyed in a devastating fire set by Bertha Rochester, who subsequently flung herself from the battlements to the ground.
+Trying to rescue Bertha, Rochester was blinded, maimed in his left arm and losing his left hand.
+Rochester now resides at a manor house, 13 miles away.
+Jane presents herself to the dispirited Rochester, convincing him that she still loves him and wishes to marry him in his present state.
+Her assurances revive his spirit.
+They marry and Rochester eventually regains his vision in one eye, able to see his child when his son is born.

 Cast

 Reception

 Henry Mitchell in a 21 July 1982 review for The Washington Post noted of the mini-series that "At its best, it sounds like Jane Austen through a glass darkly and that is very good indeed."
 Richard Shepard's 21 July 1982 review for The New York Times was mixed, noting (of its highly literary style) that the production "is impeccably done, to judge from the first part, and appears to be faithful to the book, but perhaps because of this faithfulness it does not catch fire.
 It is an enactment from the book, and one must judge for oneself whether to honor or deprecate it for its literary fidelity."
 Shepard offers high praise of the cast, stating that, "as its heroine, Sorcha Cusack makes an uncommonly strong, yet reserved, Jane.
 She is not pretty but has a quiet beauty enhanced by a slight smile and an expression that is attractively quizzical.
 Her soft voice supplies bridging text from the book between scenes.
 Michael Jayston is craggily handsome and strong and more theatrical in his portrayal of Rochester, the imperious, troubled master whose service she enters and whose heart she captures."